Photo: Bryan Dearsley / LuxuryUK

 Torquay’s Bronze bust of Agatha-Christie on the Agatha Christie Mile

 Here, on South Devon’s spectacular coast, Christie spent many of the most important chapters of her life.
-The grand resorts, the landmarks, and the local people inspired her writing, and provided a familiar backdrop to her fictional world.
+The grand resorts, the landmarks, and the local people inspired her writing and provided a familiar backdrop to her fictional world.

 Fifteen of her books feature Devon locations.
-She honeymooned with Archie Christie at The Grand, where we will spend the first few days of our visit here, and she socialised at the Imperial Hotel, where we would settle for our final two nights.
+She honeymooned with Archie Christie at The Grand, where we will spend the first few days of our visit here, and she socialized at the Imperial Hotel, where we would settle for our final two nights.

 The Agatha Christie Mile